MohitGoel92/Venture-Capital-Profit-Prediction/README.md

 **Pros of Linear Regression:**

-Works on any size of dataset and gives us information about relevance of features.
+- Works on any size of dataset
+- Gives us information about relevance of features.

 **Cons of Linear Regression:**

-The linear regression assumptions
+- Linear regression assumptions

 **Assumptions of a linear regression:**
 - Linearity